TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Experiments and Results

-\textbf{Datasets and Evaluation Protocol.} We use machine learning–ready TCGA datasets differing from raw TCGA data by already being normalized, quality-checked, and otherwise pre-processed.
-We use six datasets (two of which for model selection): \textit{COAD}, \textit{LGG}, and \textit{OV} published by \citet{mlomicsbenchmark} and \textit{BRCA}, \textit{SARC} and \textit{GBM} by \citet{shamirdata}. \cref{tab:data_overview} provides details of the corresponding table structures.
+We use machine learning–ready TCGA datasets differing from raw TCGA data by already being normalized, quality-checked, and otherwise pre-processed.
+We use five datasets: \textit{COAD}, \textit{LGG}, \textit{BRCA}, \textit{GBM} and \textit{OV} published by \citet{mlomicsbenchmark}.
+Appendix A provides details of the corresponding table structures.
 Using early integration, we concatenate all omic types (mRNA, methylation, CNV (if present), and miRNA) along the feature axis, yielding datasets with up to $60{,}000$ features.
-In addition to these real-world datasets, we also evaluate on $21$ benchmark tasks (with $\leq10,000$ samples and $\leq500$ features) introduced by \textit{TabArena}~\citep{erickson-arxiv20a}.
+In addition to these real-world datasets, we also evaluate on $21$ benchmark tasks (with $\leq10,000$ samples and $\leq500$ features) introduced by \textit{TabArena}~\citep{erickson2025tabarena}.
+We further extended our evaluation to 15 HDLSS datasets from \citep{li2018feature} as well as to synthetically generated single nucleotide polymorphism (SNP) datasets produced with HAPNEST \citep{HAPNEST}, which provide an HDLSS setting of up to 70,000 categorical features where the predictive signal is very sparse.

 Unless stated otherwise, all models were evaluated using all features.
-In settings where we need to apply feature reduction, we recursively merge features based on the minimal Euclidean distance of pairs of feature vectors (as demonstrated to be appropriate in preliminary analyses, see Appendix \ref{subsec:feature_reduction}).
-However, we note that we aim to avoid feature reduction methods to retain feature-wise interpretability and solely explore it to compare model performance across different feature counts.
+If we apply feature reduction, we recursively merge features based on the minimal Euclidean distance of pairs of feature vectors (as demonstrated to be appropriate in preliminary analyses, see Appendix B).
+We note that our main objective is to retain feature-wise interpretability and we solely explore it to compare model performance across different feature counts.

-Alongside the foundation models TabPFNv2 and TabICL, we evaluate other baseline models, including the pre-tuned neural network RealMLP-TD~\citep{holzmuller-realmlp-2025} as well as classical tree-based machine learning techniques like random forest and XGBoost~\citep{chen-kdd16a}.
-Ensembling was not used for \methodname{}, TabPFNv2, TabICL, and RealMLP-TD.
+Alongside the foundation models TabPFNv2 and TabICL, we evaluate other baseline models, including the pre-tuned neural network RealMLP-TD \citep{holzmuller-realmlp-2025} as well as classical tree-based machine learning techniques like random forest and XGBoost~\citep{chen2016xgboost}.
+Importantly, ensembling was not used for TabPFN-Wide, TabPFNv2, TabICL, and RealMLP-TD to study raw model behaviour.

-We perform 5-fold cross-validation for our biomedical datasets to compute AUROC, AUPRC, and accuracy.
-For the TabArena datasets we follow the original evaluation protocol and compute AUROC using a 3-fold cross-validation repeated 3 or 10 times, depending on dataset size.
+We perform 5-fold cross-validation for our biomedical datasets to compute AUROC and accuracy.
+For the TabArena datasets, we follow the original evaluation protocol and compute AUROC using a 3-fold cross-validation repeated 3 or 10 times, depending on the dataset size.